docker/docs/compose/rails.md

 ---

 This Quickstart guide shows you how to use Docker Compose to set up and run a Rails/PostgreSQL app.
-Before starting, you'll need to have [Compose installed](install.md).
+Before starting, [install Compose](install.md).

 ### Define the project

-Start by setting up the four files you'll need to build the app.
-First, since your app is going to run inside a Docker container containing all of its dependencies, you'll need to define exactly what needs to be included in the container.
+Start by setting up the four files needed to build the app.
+First, since your app is going to run inside a Docker container containing all of its dependencies, define exactly what needs to be included in the container.
 This is done using a file called `Dockerfile`.
 To begin with, the Dockerfile consists of: